Wind-River/extract-go/README.md

 # Extract

-A Golang wrapper to use libarchive for extraction purposes.
+A Golang wrapper to use [libarchive](https://www.libarchive.org/), a multi-format archive and compression library, for extraction purposes.

-# Installation Guide
+# Installation

 # License